What Is Cord Blood Banking?

 “Stem cells may help treat a variety of diseases, such as cancer, anemia and some immune system disorders,” says Sean Daneshmand, MD, an OB-GYN and medical director of the maternal-fetal medicine program at Scripps Clinic.
 “Adult stem cells are usually collected from bone marrow, but embryonic stem cells are less likely to be rejected by the body than adult cells.”

-The process of collecting stem cells from umbilical cord fluid is called cord blood banking.
+The process of collecting stem cells from the umbilical cord is called cord blood banking and is regulated by the Food and Drug Administration.
 The doctor inserts a needle into the umbilical cord to remove blood, which is then sealed in a bag and sent to a cord blood bank for storage.
 The process is painless and takes just a few minutes.

 Types of cord blood banks